Zlahrouni/the-new-zl/src/assets/db/posts/from-zero-to-website.md

 ### "My layout looks messy"

 When your design doesn't look right, simplify your approach.
 Start with a simple one-column layout rather than complex arrangements.
-Use CSS Grid or Flexbox to create clean, structured designs.
+Use <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank" rel="noopener noreferrer">CSS Grid</a> or <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank" rel="noopener noreferrer">Flexbox</a> to create clean, structured designs.
 Follow mobile-first design principles to ensure your site works on all devices.
 Test your site on different screen sizes to catch layout problems early.

 ### "I don't know what to include"